Cricket: Bangladesh V Sri Lanka 1st Test Scoreboard - UrduPoint

 Cricket: Bangladesh V Sri Lanka 1st Test Scoreboard

-Sylhet, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Scoreboard after Sri Lanka's first innings in the first Test against Bangladesh at Sylhet International cricket Stadium in Bangladesh on Friday:
+Sylhet, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Scoreboard at stumps on the first day of the first Test between Sri Lanka and Bangladesh at Sylhet International cricket Stadium on Friday:

 Sri Lanka first innings